Bryanschauerte/html5/README.md

 `<p contenteditable="true">I can be edited!<p>`

+Pretty much the most useless thing ever.
+I tired to find just one good use case.
+So far, just the creating of WYSIWYGs.
+Other than that, poor api and browsers dont seem to like it either.

 #### background
 Add an image directly to the background of an element, splash in some style, botta-bing you got a pretty/well sized background.
 **Lots of other styling attributes as well**